-The study of microcirculation of one of the primary objectives for developing numerical methods based on boundary integrals.
-Indeed, using relatively simple geometries and the zero-Reynolds number assumption is not restrictive in that context.
-The Reynolds number in capillaries is indeed of order of 10^{-3} .
-In addition, in the circulatory system, the shear stress seen by red blood cells remains moderate (except in some specific cases as severe stenoses [71]) so that the particle Reynolds number remains small.
+The study of microcirculation is one of the primary objectives for developing numerical methods based on boundary integrals.
+Indeed, bf the use of relatively simple geometries and the zero-Reynolds number assumption are not restrictive in that context.
+The Reynolds number in capillaries is indeed of order of $10^{-3}$ .
+In addition, in the circulatory system, the shear stress seen by red blood cells remains moderate (except in some specific cases as severe stenoses [74]) so that the particle Reynolds number remains small.
 On the contrary, flows in medical devices are sometimes associated with very different conditions.
 Red blood cells may interact with manufactured elements having complex geometrical details.
-Moreover, the flow Reynolds number can reach 10^4 or 10^5 in ventricular assist devices and blood pumps [44].
-The particle Reynolds number also gets of order of unity in devices as cytometers [72].
+Moreover, the flow Reynolds number can reach $10^4$ or $10^5$ in ventricular assist devices and blood pumps [45].
+The particle Reynolds number also gets of order of unity in devices as cytometers [75].
 In order to demonstrate the performances of the present method to compute flows in non-physiological contexts, this section is dedicated to the computation of two cases: capsules under a simple shear flow for different Reynolds numbers (§ 4.1) and the entry of a capsule in a contraction, with a more complex geometry, the carrying flow being at Re = 220 (§ 4.2).

-4.1 Effect of the Reynolds number in the case of a capsule in shear flow

-The configuration of a capsule suspended in a simple shear flow, already presented in section 3.4, is used here to show the effect of the particle Reynolds number on the results.
-Four different Reynolds numbers are considered: Re = 0.001 (already shown for the comparison against the Stokes flow results in section 3.4), Re = 0.01, Re = 0.1 and Re = 1.0.
+4.1 Effect of the Reynolds number in the case of a capsule in shear flow against the Stokes flow results in section 3.4), Re = 0.01, Re = 0.1 and Re = 1.0.
 The elastic capillary number is Ca = 0.05 for all calculations.
-The time-evolution of the deformation rate D and the angle with the main flow direction θ/π (defined as in Fig. 6 and Fig. 8) is shown in Fig. 11.
-When the Reynolds number is below one, the evolution is rather monotonic, the equilibrium values of D and θ/π decreasing with the Reynolds number.
+The time-evolution of the deformation rate D and the angle with the main flow direction $\theta/\pi$ (defined as in Fig. 6 and Fig. 8) is shown in Fig. 11.
+When the Reynolds number is below one, the evolution is rather monotonic, the equilibrium values of D and $\theta/\pi$ decreasing with the Reynolds number.
 At Re = 1.0, oscillations are observed before reaching equilibrium.
-In addition, the capsule needs much more time to reach the equilibrium (typically $kt \approx 30$).
-Such behaviors are consistent with the results obtained in 3-D by Le $et \ al. \ [39]$, for instance.
+In addition, the capsule needs much more time to reach the equilibrium (typically $kt \approx 30$ ).
+Such behaviors are consistent with the results obtained in 3-D by Le et al. [39], for instance.